wareya/gammakit/readme.md

 # Bindings

 Gammakit has a small number of built-in bindings.
 The library user is expected to provide any other bindings that their application requires.
-The user can also choose to not expose the default functions to the interpreter.
+The user can also choose to not expose the default bindings to the interpreter (adding them is an explicit API call).

-    print(<any formattable value>)
+    print(<any formattable value>) (prints with trailing newline) printraw(<any formattable value>) (prints without trailing newline)

     instance_create(object) (returns an opaque pointer to an instance) instance_exists(instance) (returns whether an instance exists)